qaiserlab/ci3-vuejs-cms/readme.md

 # Deprecated

-This product version is deprecated, development continues to product version 2.0 at https://github.com/qaiserlab/ci4-vuejs-cms
+This version of the product is no longer maintained, development continues to product version 2.0 at https://github.com/qaiserlab/ci4-vuejs-cms